Mc-Zen/quill/src/gates.typ

 /// - content (content): What to show in the gate (may be none for special gates like @@ctrl() ).
 /// - x (auto, int): The column to put the gate in.
 /// - y (auto, int): The row to put the gate in.
-/// - fill (none, color): Gate backgrond fill color.
+/// - fill (none, color): Gate background fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.
 ///             Allows the same values as the builtin `rect()` function.
 /// - width (auto, length): The width of the gate can be specified manually with this property.